-Many employees have a boss that hates them and they do not even know it, let alone realise why.
+Many employees have a boss that hates them and they do not even know it, let alone realize why.
 Have you ever considered that your boss also finds some of your habits insufferable?
 It turns out that bosses get annoyed too.
 Especially by you.
-Curious about what they find annoying about your behaviour?
-I am going to summarise it for you below.
+Curious about what they find annoying about your behavior?
+I am going to summarize it for you below.

 Avoid below actions and or attitudes and your relationship with your boss becomes much better.
 In each of these actions it will become clear what to do when your boss hates you.